TJHeinzo/Gazebo/README.md

 ## Dependancies
 This app uses Flask, the Twilio module, and the Spotipy module.
 I also used Ngrok to tunnel the Webhooks from Twilio to my Local Host.

+#Deprecation
+I no longer actively use this app, pursuing other, simpler options on Twilio